Palazzo della Civiltà Italiana: Design

 The design of the "Square Colosseum" was inspired by the Colosseum, and the structure was intended by Benito Mussolini as a celebration of the older Roman landmark.
-Similar to the Colosseum, the palace has a series of superimposed loggias, shown on the facade as six rows of nine arches each, although these two numbers, originally 13 x 8, changed several times (11 x 7, 11 x 6, 7 x 5) during the design process.
+Similar to the Colosseum, the palace has a series of superimposed loggias, shown on the facade as 6 rows of 9 arches each.
+The number of arches changed several times during the design process and was originally intended to be 8 rows of 13 arches.

 The Palazzo is entirely clad in travertine, a characteristic of many buildings in the EUR district.
-The structure is a parallelepiped, which sits atop a square base (51.6 x 51.6m) that stands on a stylobate.
-Each of the four sides of the building has a height of 57.75m, which was the largest travertine facade in Italy at the time of construction.
+The structure is a parallelepiped, which sits atop a square base (51.6 m by 51.6 m) that stands on a stylobate.
+Each of the four sides of the building has a height of 57.75 m, which was the largest travertine facade in Italy at the time of construction.
 Each facade of the building is equipped with six rows of nine symmetrical and identical arches that contribute to the open plan.
 The architects wanted the building to appear "not as if it were 'clad' in stone, but as if it were actually 'made' of stone."
-The scale is imposing: the base covers an area of 8,400 square meters, and the building has a volume of 205,000 cubic meters with a height of 68 meters (50 meters from the base).
+The base covers an area of 8,400 square meters, and the building has a volume of 205,000 cubic meters with a height of 68 meters (50 meters measured from the base).

 Epigraphy

 Atop all four sides of the building runs an inscription taken from a speech that Mussolini delivered on 2 October 1935: "Un popolo di poeti, di artisti, di eroi, di santi, di pensatori, di scienziati, di navigatori, di trasmigratori" ("a nation of poets, of artists, of heroes, of saints, of thinkers, of scientists, of navigators, of migrators").
-The meaning of trasmigratori in this context is generally obscure even to native Italians today, but at the time it was a reference to the first intercontinental flights pioneered by the Italians, such as the Decennial Air Cruise undertaken by Italo Balbo.

 The inscription featured on the Palazzo refers to Mussolini's glorification of the Fascist regime, particularly claiming the superior qualities he attributed to the Italian race.
 The epigraphy for the building was originally planned to be excerpts from Augustus's Res gestae, a monumental inscription of the life and accomplishments of the first Roman emperor, however Mussolini's speech was ultimately chosen for the final design.
 The typeface is consistent with fascist design principles, being square and simple, easily legible from below, and carved to maximize shadows and contrast with the polished marble facade.
 Epigraphy on Italian Fascist architecture served to impose the regime's beliefs and ideologies on the public, specifically targeting an educated audience.